lake Michigan lake Michigan lake Michigan

 Welcome!

-Our research focuses on the computational design of soft materials.
-We employ computer simulations and analytical theory to investigate soft-matter systems.
+Our research focuses on the computational design of soft materials and biomaterials.
+We employ computer simulations, analytical theory and machine learning to investigate various soft-matter systems.

-To tackle the problems (and indulge our curiosity!), we apply and develop algorithms and simulation methods and combine the physics-based models with various machine learning techniques.
-Current efforts focus on designing functional biomaterials and intelligent soft materials that process information, see the Research tab for more information.
+To tackle the problems (and indulge our curiosity!), we apply and develop algorithms and simulation methods and combine physics-based models with various machine learning techniques, see the Research tab for more information.
 We have strong ties to experimental groups, and many projects involve collaboration with experimentalists.

 Research Projects